 This process is open to all faculty, staff, students, and community members who may be on campus.
 It's meant to supplement, not replace, existing conflict resolution mechanisms at UW and UW Tacoma.
 However, when these processes do not address your specific issue, or when it's not possible or safe to resolve the issue on your own, the Bias Incident Reporting tool is available.

 Faculty members are available to support you during your teaching appointment.
-Please contact Dr. Keva Miller if you would like a mentor.
+Please contact your Program Chair if you would like a mentor.

 Campus Safety and Security Services: